 Human African Trypanosomiasis Modelling and Economic Predictions for Policy

 This project (HAT MEPP) is an international, multidisciplinary research project funded by the Bill and Melinda Gates Foundation to support planning and implementation of Gambian HAT interventions through the use of mathematical modelling predictions and economic analyses.
 Our group is part of a team of modellers and economists, led by the University of Warwick, working with key partners in HAT-affected countries to develop regional, policy-ready modelling frameworks and produce predictive results that support decision-makers in the national control programmes.
 Follow the project on Twitter.

 Caregiver Reported Early Childhood Development Instruments (CREDI)

 Civil Registration and Vital Statistics (CRVS) systems are essential to produce timely and reliable vital statistics on births, deaths and causes of death to inform public health policy; respond to emerging health needs and epidemics; and document progress towards Sustainable Development Goals.
-Since 2015, Swiss TPH has collaborated with the Bloomberg D4H Initiative to strengthen CRVS systems in 20 countries in Africa, Asia and Latin America.
+Since 2015, Swiss TPH has collaborated with the Bloomberg Data for Health Initiative (D4H) to strengthen CRVS systems in 20 countries in Africa, Asia and Latin America.
 Our role is to think “out of the box” to find ways to improve CRVS system’s performance through research and innovation.
 For more information, visit the website of the Bloomberg D4H Initiative.